AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 ---
 description: The Video Viewer is a video player that plays streaming and progressive video encoded in the H.264 format.
-It is delivered from Dynamic Media Classic or AEM Dynamic Media.
+It is delivered from Dynamic Media Classic or Adobe Experience Manager with Dynamic Media.
 keywords: responsive
 solution: Experience Manager
 title: Video